sumansubhash/API/bookstore/BookStoreApiAutomatiom/README.md

 ##   Why **Cucumber** reports

--  API Testing (RestAssured) → Shows cURL requests & responses.

--  ucumber uses reporter plugins to produce reports that contain information about
--  what scenarios have passed or failed.
+Cucumber uses reporter plugins to produce reports that contain information about what scenarios have passed or failed.

 Some plugins are built-in, others have to be installed separately.
+You can also build your own.

+This page documents built-in formatter plugins, custom formatters and some common third-party plugins.
+Available plugins may vary per programming language.

 ##  Why **TestNG** is a better fit because: